Susan Lynn Reynolds

 Through leading writing workshops I began to see the profoundly healing effect that writing one’s truth can have on the writer (whether in fiction or memoir).
 I changed my life so I could go back to university to study Psychology with a particular focus on the therapeutic use of journaling and memoir (my thesis on that topic received the Canadian Psychological Association’s Award of Academic Excellence in 2006).

-I love writing in all it’s many forms, and helping others achieve their dreams of writing is a passion that has me bounding out of bed every morning.
+I love writing in all it’s many forms, and helping others achieve their dreams of writing is a passion that has me meeting each day gladly.

 I am an enthusiastic participant in almost every area of the writing profession.